 For example, the government tells your internet service provider (ISP) to block the website “catguns.edu.”
 The ISP restricts access to that domain address, so when you enter “catguns.edu” in the browser bar, it tells you that it can’t find the website.
-If you change your DNS provider, then the block won’t work, and you would be able to access “catguns.edu” freely.
+If you change your DNS provider, the block won’t work, and you will be able to access “catguns.edu” freely.

-Is changing DNS legal?
+Is changing the DNS legal?

-Yes, changing DNS is legal.
+Yes, changing the DNS is legal.
 The service is mostly there to provide basic internet functionality.
 You are not forced to use your ISP’s DNS.
 That’s why high-profile alternative DNS services like OpenDNS and Google’s Public DNS exist.

 Is it safe to change your DNS?

-What is a smart DNS?
+What is smart DNS?

 Smart DNS services are usually paid, as developing a product that increases your access and overcomes geographical restrictions needs advanced resources.

-Is smart DNS proxy legal?
+Is a smart DNS proxy legal?

-Now you know what a smart DNS is and does.
+Now you know what a smart DNS is and what it does.
 Time to learn about VPNs.
 Good VPNs can combine both of the discussed technologies into one service and provide you with something more.